 Tucked away in Midtown Manhattan is Koreatown, a microcosm bursting with the vivacity of a culture that originated on the other side of the world.
 Koreatown consists of a few blocks but contains many iconic aspects of Korean daily life.
 Here you can sample Korean barbecue, sing at a karaoke bar, relax at a spa, try Korean desserts, and have a boutique shopping experience.

 One of the most iconic and well-known features of Korean culture is its incredible food.
-Korean barbecue has become the unequivocal favorite among Americans, with the national dish bulgogi being the most popular.
+Korean barbecue has become the clear favorite among Americans, with the national dish bulgogi being the most popular.
 One of the most highly-rated Korean barbecue restaurants in Manhattan is the Kang Ho Dong Baekjeong, where you can have tender, marinated meats cooked fresh right before your eyes.
 You can also feast on banchan, succulent little side dishes that diversify your palate.

 Image by Adam Kuban / Flickr